zetkey/Buatsaver/Docs/ARCHITECTURE.md

 **BuatsaverView.swift** implements the screensaver:
 - Uses AVFoundation for video playback
+- Implements `AVQueuePlayer` with `AVPlayerLooper` for seamless looping
 - Manages the player lifecycle carefully to avoid memory leaks
-- Implements seamless looping video playback
+- Optimized for smooth, stutter-free playback
 - Follows the ScreenSaver framework properly

 ## How Screensaver Generation Works